POLI-111 American Government & Politics

 POLI-312 Elections in America

-The "hows" and "whys" of presidential and congressional elections in the United States, emphasizing candidates, campaigns, and political strategies.
+The "hows" and "whys" of presidential and congressional elections in the United States, emphasizing the role of candidates, campaigns, and political strategies.
 Also discusses parties and interest groups and their roles in the political process.
-Special focus on the flaws in the American electoral system, and on possible solutions to these problems.
+Also focuses on the flaws in the American electoral system, and on possible solutions to these problems.
+There are no prerequisites for this course, but POLI-111 is recommended.

 POLI-314 Diversity in American Politics